austin-shih/python-tutorial/README.md

 # python-tutorial

-This repository contains basic instructions on how to use GitHub and Python noteboooks to facilitate learning.
+This repository contains basic instructions on how to use GitHub and Python Jupyter notebooks to facilitate learning.

 ## GitHub Setup & Workflow
 The following guide will walk you through how to setup GitHub and GitHub basics: